omgnetwork/omgnetwork.github.io/docs/migration-0.3-0.4.md

 For more information, see [Deployment Configurations](https://github.com/omgnetwork/elixir-omg/blob/master/docs/deployment_configuration.md).

 ### New configurations
-The following new environment variables can be configured to modify the behaviour of your self-hosted Watcher and WatcherInfo.
+The following new environment variables can be configured to modify the behavior of your self-hosted Watcher and WatcherInfo.

 - ETHEREUM_EVENTS_CHECK_INTERVAL_MS
 - ETHEREUM_STALLED_SYNC_THRESHOLD_MS